pascal-fb-martin/echttp/README.md

 ```
 void echttp_background (echttp_listener *listener);
+void echttp_fastscan   (echttp_listener *listener, int period);
 ```

-Call the specified listener before waiting for I/O. This listener is called with fd 0 and mode 0; it must not block on I/O itself, but it is allowed to call echttp_listen(), changing the list of I/O to listen to on the next cycle.
+The first function declares a listener to be called before waiting for I/O. This listener is called with fd 0 and mode 0; it must not block on I/O itself, but it is allowed to call echttp_listen(), changing the list of I/O to listen to on the next cycle.
 This listener will be called once a second at most.

 There is only one background listener.

+The second function declares a listener to be called at the specified period, expressed in milliseconds.
+Valid period values are from 1 to 999.
+The timing is more accurate compared to the background listener, at the expense of higher CPU overhead.
+This fast scan mechanism should only be used for timing sensitive applications.
+Otherwise the background mechanism should be preferred.

+There is only one fast scan listener at any one time.
+A declared listener can be disabled by declaring a null listener (whith whatever period).
+Enabling and disabling fast scan this way may be done as often as needed.
+The fast scan mechanism can be used concurrently with, and independently from, the background mechanism.

 ```
 void echttp_loop (void);